 - Recalculating at fixed intervals (e.g., every 10 minutes if 10 minutes is greater than the job duration)

-- Recalculating the additive impacts on all new trades using market data as of a start of day or some other fixed point
+- Recalculating the additive impacts on all new trades using market data at the start of the day or some other fixed point

 - Recalculating when some piece of market data changes by some specific amount

-- Recalculating at fixed intervals and then apply some sort of Taylor approximation to the results.
-(This is essentially the equivalent of the lambda architecture for Map Reduce.)
+- Recalculating at fixed intervals and then applying Taylor approximation to the results (this is essentially the equivalent of the lambda architecture for Map Reduce)

-The challenges we outlined above fall squarely into the realm of problems that streaming architectures have evolved to address.
+The challenge of streaming vs. batch processing or batch data vs. streaming data, we outlined fall squarely into the problems that streaming architectures have evolved to address.

-Although a thorough overview of streaming concepts is outside of the scope of this discussion, it’s important to touch on some of the key semantics present in common streaming products like Kafka Streams, Flink, and Spark Streaming.
+Although a thorough overview of streaming concepts is outside this discussion’s scope, it’s important to touch on some critical semantics in standard data streaming technology products like Kafka streams, Flink, and Spark Streaming.

-- Bi-temporal events.
-Events typically have two important time attributes: the time the event occurred (the event time) and the time it was received by the system that processes it (the processing time).
-For most logical purposes, we want to key-off the event time.
+Bi-temporal events: Events have two essential time attributes, the time the event occurred (the event time), and the time it was received by the system that processes it (the processing time).
+For logical reasons, we want to key off the event time.

-- Windowing.
-Windowing is a high-level semantic concept that allows us to define intervals for operating on an events stream.
-One of the most common windowing strategies is non-overlapping, rolling windows.
-This enables us to define a fully consistent view of all events that have arrived in the system in, let’s say, 5-minute intervals.
+Windowing: Windowing is a high-level semantic concept that allows us to define intervals for operating on an events stream.
+One of the most common windowing strategies is non-overlapping, rolling windows, enabling us to define a consistent view of all events that have arrived in the system in, let’s say, at 5-minute intervals.

-- Triggers.
-Triggers are useful, among other things, to deal with late arrivals (e.g., what happens when an event arrives much after the processing window but we still want to take it into account for a specific window).
+Triggers: Triggers are useful in dealing with late arrivals (e.g., when an event arrives much after the processing window, but we still want to consider it for a specific window).

 Logical Architecture of Streaming Systems

-The goal of logical streaming architectures is to invert the flow of the diagram so that the event stream pushes analytics views to subscribers into a micro-batch type of approach.
+The goal of logical streaming architectures is to invert the diagram flow so that the event stream pushes subscribers’ analytics views into a micro-batch approach.

-Streaming applications are typically based on stateful stream processing.
-By this we mean that processing is achieved by a series of tasks applied on streaming data, where each task is horizontally scalable and data is partitioned into self-contained datasets.
+A data streaming platform or streaming application is based on stateful stream processing.
+By this, we mean that processing is achieved by a series of tasks applied to streaming data where each task is horizontally scalable and partitioned into self-contained datasets.

 Data and computation are co-located with local data access (in-memory or disk) to achieve the desired processing speed.
-The system computes the most optimal execution graph to avoid as much as possible shuffling data between horizontally distributed computation nodes.
+The system computes the most optimal execution graph to avoid shuffling data between horizontally distributed computation nodes as much as possible.

-To improve recovery time in case of failure, it’s best practice to periodically writing snapshots of these states to remote persistent storage to facilitate processing recovery back to the point in time when the failure occurred.
+To improve recovery time in case of failure, it is a best practice to periodically write snapshots of these states to remote persistent storage to facilitate processing recovery back to when the failure occurred.

-Let’s re-examine the steps of batch and on-demand systems that we described above and see how they apply to a streaming architecture.
+Let’s re-examine the steps of batch and on-demand systems described above and see how they apply to streaming architectures.

-- Arrival of request at API gateway – With streaming, there is no request; pipelines are running and consuming published data.
+- The arrival of the request at the API gateway: With streaming, there is no request.
+Pipelines are running and consuming published data.
 Of course, there is an orchestration layer to start/stop these pipelines.
-However, since we’re likely running a cloud infrastructure and using Infrastructure as Code, the orchestrator is also a processing component that reacts to submissions asking for specific risk flows.
+However, since we’re likely running cloud infrastructure and using Infrastructure as Code, the orchestrator is also a processing component that reacts to submissions asking for specific risk flows.

 - Splitting and grouping

-- Analysis – Depending on requirements, the streaming pipeline can be used for executing real-time business-intelligence logic.
+- Analysis: Depending on requirements, the streaming pipeline executes real-time business-intelligence logic.